Consumption Partial Insurance in the Presence of Tail Income Risk: Empirical implementation

-This comparison, so far, is not informative about the moments of consumption \emph{growth}, which is the relevant variable in our case.
-The CEX lacks the panel dimension needed for our analysis, so it cannot be used to obtain measures of annual (or biennial) consumption growth.
+This comparison is not informative about the moments of consumption \emph{growth}, which is the relevant variable in our case.
+The CEX lacks the panel dimension needed for our analysis, so it cannot be used to obtain measures of consumption growth.
 This is why BPP imputed consumption from the CEX into the PSID: the CEX lacked the necessary panel dimension while the PSID lacked comprehensive consumption data before 1999.
-We repeat BPP's imputation over the \emph{recent} years (i.e, in our sample period 1999--2019).
-The imputation consists of the estimation of food demand in the CEX (food expenditure expressed as a function of prices and nondurable consumption), the inversion of demand under standard assumptions, and the use of the inverted equation to impute nondurable consumption in the PSID based on food that is available in both surveys.
-This allows us to obtain an alternative, external measure of consumption in the PSID -- and thus of consumption growth.
-Appendix \ref{SubAppendix::Empirics_CEX} provides details about the imputation.
+We repeat BPP's imputation over the \emph{recent} years, i.e., our sample period 1999--2019.
+The imputation involves the estimation of food demand in the CEX (food expenditure expressed as a function of prices and nondurable consumption).
+The demand equation is then inverted (nondurable consumption expressed as a function of prices and food) and used to impute nondurables in the PSID based on food expenditure and prices that are available in both surveys.
+In this way, we obtain an alternative, external measure of consumption in the PSID, and of consumption growth.
+Appendix \ref{SubAppendix::Empirics_CEX} provides details on the imputation.

 The moments of imputed consumption growth are in column 2 of table \ref{Table::Empirical_Moments_Income_Consumption}.
-The variance at $0.323$ is two-and-a-half times higher than the variance in the true series (column 1).
+The variance at $0.323$ is two-and-a-half times larger than the variance in the true series (column 1).
 In fact, the variance of imputed consumption growth is more than double the variance of income growth.
-The higher-order moments also differ markedly between the imputed and true series.
-Skewness in imputed consumption growth is $-0.177$ (versus $-0.039$ in the true series), while kurtosis is $17.109$, almost four times higher than kurtosis in the true series.\footnote{Appendix \ref{SubAppendix::Empirics_CEX} reports additional summary statistics for imputed consumption.}
+The magnitude of the higher-order moments is also multiple times larger in the imputed versus the true series.
+Skewness in imputed consumption growth is $-0.177$ (versus $-0.039$ in the true series), while kurtosis is $17.109$, almost four times higher than kurtosis in the true series.
+The imputation thus seems to impart substantial measurement/imputation error to consumption.